Yousuf v. SamantarThe first human rights case to address atrocities in Somalia under the Siad Barre regime.

 This judgment marks the first time that anyone has been held to account anywhere in the world for atrocities committed by General Samantar and the military dictatorship that ruled Somalia for over 20 years.
-On March 9, 2015, the U.S. Supreme Court upheld the decision to award $21 million in damages to CJA's clients, marking the end of an 11-year quest for justice for those harmed by General Samantar and soldiers under his command.
+On March 9, 2015, the U.S. Supreme Court dismissed Samantar's third petition to hear his case, making the decision to award $21 million in damages to CJA's clients final.
+This decision marks the end of an 11-year quest for justice for those harmed by General Samantar and soldiers under his command.

 During the 1980s, General Samantar presided over an increasingly repressive military that committed horrific atrocities with particular harshness in the northern part of Somalia, and particularly against people of Isaaq heritage.
 In response to this brutality, a pro-democracy resistance movement emerged, calling itself the Somali National Movement, or the SNM.
 The SNM drew its strength from the Issaq population.
 Though the SNM also committed human rights violations, the overwhelming number of atrocities were committed by Somali government soldiers.